DavidHe1127/Platy/README.md

-## Dockerzon
+## Heacs

-(Note, this app serves as a demo app to be deployed onto ECS)

-A tailored version of `dockerzon` used in `Scaling Docker on AWS` course on udemy.
+This App serves as an experimental place for cloud/devops fun stuff to take place.
+Besides, it hosts a contrived dummy full-stack app to demo ECS usage.

 The main app is created to demonstrate how you can have the trio - react app + nginx + express work together in docker.
 It's comprised of: